postgresml/postgresml/pgml-cms/blog/sentiment-analysis-using-express-js-and-postgresml.md

 This app is composed of three main parts, reading and writing to a database, performing sentiment analysis on entries, and creating a summary.

-We are going to use [postgresql-client](https://www.npmjs.com/package/postgresql-client) to connect to our DB.&#x20;
+We are going to use [postgresql-client](https://www.npmjs.com/package/postgresql-client) to connect to our DB.

 When the application builds we ensure we have two tables, one for notes and one for the the daily summary and sentiment score.